 Cursor’s agent runs a tool call and the UI shows a spinner that never resolves.
-The “Stop” button does nothing, the chat is frozen, and even sending a new message just queues behind the dead call.
-Underneath the spinner is one of three things: a shell command that is waiting for input you cannot see, a network request blocked by your firewall or VPN, or a permission prompt that scrolled off screen before you noticed it.
+The “Stop” button does nothing, the chat is frozen, and sending a new message just queues behind the dead call.
+Underneath that spinner is almost always one of four things: a shell command waiting for input you can’t see (usually triggered by your own .zshrc / .bashrc), a network request blocked by a firewall or VPN, a permission decision that scrolled off screen, or a long command that hasn’t finished yet.

-None of these are fixed by waiting longer.
+None of these are solved by waiting longer.
 This article walks the diagnosis and the cleanest way to break the deadlock without losing chat history.
+(Settings paths and version behavior below are current as of June 2026, with Auto-review the default run mode.)

 Common causes